allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Introduction

 The Commitments Board \(CB\) module allows you to build a schedule of non-flying activities.
 These activities are cal ed commitments because resources which need to be scheduled can be both people and equipment, therefore this module provides the flexibility to commit either one or both of these types of resources.
-It is a multi-faceted module al owing a unit scheduler to tie multiple commitments together into Events, create specific crew templates to match desired qualifications and crew positions, or to use the product functionality of the module to generate a mission planning sheet \(MPS\) or output a date range of commitments to an excel spreadsheet.
+It is a multi-faceted module all owing a unit scheduler to tie multiple commitments together into Events, create specific crew templates to match desired qualifications and crew positions, or to use the product functionality of the module to generate a mission planning sheet \(MPS\) or output a date range of commitments to an excel spreadsheet.

 Permissions